 Once you have the cycle down, you could turn this into a serious income every winter.

-Providing firewood is a tried and true small town business idea.
+Providing firewood is one of the classic small town business ideas.

 Many rural homes use wood-burning stoves for heating and even cooking, and not everyone has the time to collect it themselves.

-If you cut and deliver firewood, you will likely have plenty of work in your average town.
+If you cut and deliver firewood, you will likely have plenty of work, especially in smaller towns where services are scarce.

 There's always room for a good cleaning service.